-In today’s episode, Anna answers some of the questions that have come in about the One Step Outside the 9 to 5 programme.
+In today’s episode, Anna answers some of the questions about leaving corporate that have come in, in relation to the Outsiders Business Incubator.

 -How much savings buffer do you need when you leave your corporate job?